This low-carb breadcrumbs recipe is a great substitute for regular breadcrumbs. They are gluten free and keto friendly too!

 You could also use flavored pork rinds to enhance the flavor without having to season them yourself.

 You can find pork rinds at most grocery stores, although I would recommend that you check out the ingredients.
 Some brands have preservatives, others do not.
 I like the Utz brand pork rinds because you can get a huge barrel of them.
 They are nothing but pork skins and salt.
 I think I got them at Sam's Club or Costco.
 Amazon has them but they are pricier.

 You will need to crush the pork rinds in order to use them for your low carb breadcrumbs.
 You can use a food processor, being careful not to over-process them.
 Or you can just put them in a gallon bag and crush them by hand with the bottom of a cup.

-You will want to add some seasonings to your keto crumbs to make them flavorful if you are using plain pork rinds.
+You will want to add some taco seasoning to your keto crumbs to make them flavorful if you are using plain pork rinds.
 You can use it on chicken, fish, pork chops, even cauliflower “mac and cheese” to mimic that delicious, crusty texture.
-These low carb breadcrumbs look like regular breading, so your family won’t even know the difference.
-You can even use it to make meatballs that are keto friendly.
+These low carb breadcrumbs look like regular breading, so your family won't even know the difference.
+You can even use it to make keto meatballs that are keto.